Windows Vista: Where to buy, whether to upgrade, & volume activation

 The same graphic designer who made a fantastic sketch in Adobe Illustrator could easily be outdone by another artist who merely used Microsoft Paint.
 And believe me, I have actually met & worked with these kinds of people.

-10 thoughts on “Windows Vista: Where to buy, whether to upgrade, & volume activation”
+10 responses to “Windows Vista: Where to buy, whether to upgrade, & volume activation”

 The people around me have been switching to Macs.
 I don’t see myself using it as my main OS yet.
 I’m still used to Windows.